- Learning Solutions

 What are cookies?

-We utilize session cookies, which expire after a short period of time or when you close your browser, and persistent cookies which remain in your browser for a set period of time.
-For each individual cookie, you can check the Cookie Preferences Page to see the stated times for the set duration.
+We use both “session cookies” and “persistent cookies.”
+Session cookies expire after a short time or when you close your browser.
+Persistent cookies remain in your browser for a set period of time.
+You can check the duration of each cookie we use at our Cookie Preferences Page.

 - Necessary Cookies